Rafnuss-PhD/BSS/README.md

 * possible to comparaison of the previous version (marecott) and mine!
 * an also ordinary kriging

-### 5.0:
+### 5.0: Stable version
-* cleaning of krigreage folder and in BSGS
+* Cleaning : krigreage folder, in root (BSGS) and flow
+* Correct kriging using Covardm (Marecotte), mine wasn't fully working
+* spiral search and superblock grid are fully operational
+*

 ## ToDo List:
 * Implement an ERT inverse code to generate the Electrical conductivity field
-* Implement the Multiscale Gradual Deformation
-* A way to estimate the kriging making a difference between hard data and previously simulated point.
+* multiple simulation
+* gradual deformation